Jamie-Rodriguez/mv-technical-assignment/README.md

 As it says on the tin.
 Allows the user to add an employee to the database and record if they had attrition.
 I didn't add any other fields because it would quickly become extremely tedious to input manually and this is just a demonstration.

+If you "add" an employee that already exists, the operation will update the employee's `attrition` status i.e. it is an *upsert* operation.

 Example cURL request:
 ```bash
 curl --request POST \